-You’ll find Coalmont about 20 to 25-minutes northwest of Princeton.
+You’ll find Coalmont about 20 to 25 minutes northwest of Princeton.
 In days gone by, Coalmont was a junction on the Kettle Valley Railway.
 Today that old rail line is part of the Great Trail (formerly the Trans Canada Trail).
 Some people here can trace their roots back to the gold rush of 1885.
 One of their oldest buildings here (1912) is the Coalmont Hotel.
-It is not accepting guests now, but the saloon is open at noon every day.
-Drop in for a drink or a bite to eat.
-In the winter, you may find snowmobiles parked out front, and in the warmer months, vintage cars and bikes.
+It is temporarily closed, and we hope it reopens soon.

 Despite being called a ghost town by some, Coalmont is alive and well.
 The population is estimated to be around 100 people.
 It even has its own online newspaper, the Coalmont Courier.
 There are still a few gold claims being worked on by hardy souls.
 The area has two working ranches nearby and the town has a small motel and small businesses.
 This area has long been known for its great outdoor recreation and the fishing here is legendary.